AngleProtocol/angle-docs/merkl/incentivizor-guide.md

     // provides a 2.5x boost, this would be equal to 25000
     boostedReward: 0,
     // Address of the token which dictates who gets boosted rewards or not.
 This is optional
-    // and if the zero address is given no boost will be taken into account
+    // and if the zero address is given no boost will be taken into account.
+In the case of Curve, this address
+    // would for instance be the veBoostProxy address, or in other cases the veToken address.
     boostingAddress: ZERO_ADDRESS,
     // These two parameters are useless when creating a distribution, you may specify here whatever you like
-    rewardId: web3.utils.soliditySha3("europtimism") as string,
+    rewardId: web3.utils.soliditySha3('europtimism') as string,
-    additionalData: web3.utils.soliditySha3("europtimism") as string, };
+    additionalData: web3.utils.soliditySha3('europtimism') as string, }

-  // Comment if you've already approved the contract with `rewardToken` console.log("Approving");
+  // Comment if you've already approved the contract with `rewardToken` console.log('Approving') await (
-  await (
     await rewardToken
       .connect(deployer)
       .approve(distributionCreator.address, MAX_UINT256)
-  ).wait();
+  ).wait()

   /*
   Before depositing a reward, you must make sure that: